Bradfield/algos/trees/vocabulary-and-definitions.md

 Now that we have looked at examples of trees, we will formally define a tree and its components.

-Node
+### Node

-:   A node is a fundamental part of a tree.
+A node is a fundamental part of a tree.
 It can have a name, which we
     call the “key.”
 A node may also have additional information.
 We call this additional information the “payload.”
 While the payload information is not central to many tree algorithms, it is often critical in applications that make use of trees.

-Edge
+### Edge

-:   An edge is another fundamental part of a tree.
+An edge is another fundamental part of a tree.
 An edge connects two
     nodes to show that there is a relationship between them.
 Every node (except the root) is connected by exactly one incoming edge from another node.
 Each node may have several outgoing edges.

-Root
+### Root

-:   The root of the tree is the only node in the tree that has no
+The root of the tree is the only node in the tree that has no
     incoming edges.
-In Figure Figure 2 &lt;fig\_filetree&gt;, / is the root of the tree.
+In a filesystem, `/` is the root of the tree.
+In an HTML document, the `<html>` tag is the root of the tree.

-Path
+### Path

-:   A path is an ordered list of nodes that are connected by edges.
+A path is an ordered list of nodes that are connected by edges.
 For
     example, Mammal $\rightarrow$ Carnivora $\rightarrow$ Felidae
     $\rightarrow$ Felis $\rightarrow$ Domestica is a path.

-Children
+### Children

-:   The set of nodes $c$ that have incoming edges from the same node to
+The set of nodes $c$ that have incoming edges from the same node to
     are said to be the children of that node.
-In Figure Figure 2 &lt;fig\_filetree&gt;, nodes log/, spool/, and yp/ are the children of node var/.
+In Figure Figure 2, nodes log/, spool/, and yp/ are the children of node var/.

-Parent
+### Parent

-:   A node is the parent of all the nodes it connects to with
+A node is the parent of all the nodes it connects to with
     outgoing edges.
-In Figure 2 &lt;fig\_filetree&gt; the node var/ is the parent of nodes log/, spool/, and yp/.
+In Figure 2 the node var/ is the parent of nodes log/, spool/, and yp/.

-Sibling
+### Sibling

-:   Nodes in the tree that are children of the same parent are said to
+Nodes in the tree that are children of the same parent are said to
     be siblings.
 The nodes etc/ and usr/ are siblings in the filesystem tree.

-Subtree
+### Subtree

-:   A subtree is a set of nodes and edges comprised of a parent and all
+A subtree is a set of nodes and edges comprised of a parent and all
     the descendants of that parent.

-Leaf Node
+### Leaf Node

-:   A leaf node is a node that has no children.
+A leaf node is a node that has no children.
 For example, Human and
-    Chimpanzee are leaf nodes in Figure 1 &lt;fig\_biotree&gt;.
+    Chimpanzee are leaf nodes in Figure 1.

-Level
+### Level

-:   The level of a node $n$ is the number of edges on the path from the
+The level of a node $n$ is the number of edges on the path from the
     root node to $n$.
-For example, the level of the Felis node in Figure 1 &lt;fig\_biotree&gt; is five.
+For example, the level of the Felis node in Figure 1 is five.
 By definition, the level of the root node is zero.

-Height
+### Height

-:   The height of a tree is equal to the maximum level of any node in
+The height of a tree is equal to the maximum level of any node in
     the tree.
-The height of the tree in Figure 2 &lt;fig\_filetree&gt;
+The height of the tree in Figure 2 is two.
-    is two.

 With the basic vocabulary now defined, we can move on to a formal